redox-os/book/src/creating-proper-pull-requests.md

 ## Submitting a merge request

 1. On [Redox GitLab](https://gitlab.redox-os.org/), create a Merge Request, following the template.
-Describe your changes. **Submit!**
+Explain your changes in the title in an easy way and write a short statement in the description if you did multiple changes. **Submit!**
 2. Once your merge request is ready, notify reviewers by sending the link to the [Redox Merge Requests](https://matrix.to/#/#redox-mrs:matrix.org) room.

 ## Incorporating feedback